How to Cut Without Losing Muscle — guide

 Consider Creatine

-creatine monohydrate is one of the most well-researched supplements available.
+Creatine monohydrate is one of the most well-researched supplements available.
 During a cut, it helps maintain strength and power output, which in turn supports the training stimulus needed to preserve muscle.
+Kreider et al. (2017), in the ISSN position stand on creatine, classify it as safe and effective for strength and lean-mass support — and specifically note that creatine does not interfere with fat loss when total calorie intake is controlled.
 It's cheap, safe, and effective.
 3–5g daily is the standard dose — no loading phase required.

 Key Takeaways